-Arundo (Arundo donax) is a non-native invasive grass that grows up to 25 feet tall along the edges of sloughs and canals in the Sacramento-San Joaquin Delta and is also abundant in the Sacramento and San Joaquin River watersheds.
-Arundo restricts shoreline access, consumes and wastes water, obstructs flood control channels, creates fire hazards along sloughs and rivers, and displaces native plants and associated wildlife.
+Arundo (Arundo donax) is a non-native invasive grass that grows up to 25 feet tall along the edges of sloughs and canals in the Sacramento-San Joaquin Delta, and is also abundant in the Sacramento and San Joaquin River watersheds.
+Arundo restricts shoreline access, consumes larger quantities of water than native vegetation, obstructs flood control channels, creates fire hazards along sloughs and rivers, and displaces native plants and associated wildlife.

-Also with DWR funding, the Delta Conservancy is contracting with the Solano Resources Conservation District and Sonoma Ecology Center on a pilot project of Arundo control and habitat restoration in the Cache Slough Complex.
-Implementation of this project is ongoing since 2015 and will be followed by three years of maintenance and monitoring.
+Also with DWR funding, the Delta Conservancy is contracting with the Solano Resource Conservation District and Sonoma Ecology Center on a pilot project of Arundo control and habitat restoration in the Cache Slough Complex.
+Implementation of this project has been ongoing since 2015 and will be followed by three years of maintenance and monitoring.

 Websites for Arundo Control and Restoration Project Partners:

-- Department of Water Resources Agricultural Lands Stewardship
+- Department of Water Resources Agriculture and Land Stewardship Framework (web link)

 - Sonoma Ecology Center Arundo Project (web link)